Get $210 off a Layla Hybrid Mattress + 2 free memory foam pillows with code: SLEEPFOUNDATION

 The Layla Hybrid is made in the United States.
 Layla offers free shipping within the contiguous United States, and charges $125 for orders shipped to Alaska or Hawaii.
 Shipping to Canada is available for $225.
 White Glove delivery is not currently offered.

-The Layla Hybrid is made to order, compressed, and shipped as a bed-in-a-box.
+The Layla Hybrid is made to order, compressed, and shipped as a mattress-in-a-box.
 Orders are typically processed within 3 to 5 business days.
 Delivery time depends on the destination, but most orders are delivered within 3 to 5 business days once shipped.

 Nest Bedding Shipping Policies